ROLE

 Warehouse Context - 2022

 On paper, the then-existing flow was straight forward: choose the location of the goods, grab the goods, and move the goods to the new intended location.
+The type of goods can vary, from fruits, veggies, dry goods, etc.

 LOADING CONTENT...